Contents

 Often, inappropriate jokes or comments are brushed off as harmless, and many women hesitate to take action due to fear of disbelief or ridicule.
 This highlights the need for greater awareness and stricter enforcement of the law.

-• Aggrieved Woman: As per the POSH Act, an ‘aggrieved woman’ in relation to a workplace, is a woman of any age, whether employed or not, who alleges to have been subjected to any act of sexual harassment.
-Given that the definition does not necessitate the woman to be an employee, even a customer/client who may be sexually harassed at a workplace can claim protection under the POSH Act.
+As per the POSH Act, an ‘aggrieved woman’ in relation to a workplace, is a woman of any age, whether employed or not, who alleges to have been subjected to any act of sexual harassment.
+Given that the definition does not necessitate the woman to be an employee, even a customer, client, temporary worker, intern, vendor, visitor, who may be sexually harassed at a workplace can claim protection under the POSH Act.
 The POSH Act further stipulates that a woman shall not be subjected to sexual harassment at her workplace.

 An important feature of the POSH Act is that it envisages the setting up of a grievance redressal forum.